The Shohei Ohtani Gambling Scandal: The Truth Behind the Controversy

 As part of his deposition, Nix admitted to receiving nearly $1.5 million in income that he did not report to the IRS and that was related to gambling losses suffered by an unnamed professional football player, an MLB coach and a baseball analyst. .
 Prosecutors said a sportscaster told Nix that he planned to refinance his house to pay off his gambling debts.

-In November 2022, former MLB right fielder Yasiel Puig was accused of lying to federal law enforcement officials about placing bets with the Nix operation.
+In November 2022, former MLB right fielder Yasiel Puig was accused of lying to federal law enforcement officials regarding placing bets with the Nix operation.
 His case is currently before the Ninth Circuit of Appeals, according to a spokesperson for the U.S. attorney’s office.

 Scott Sibella, former president of Resorts World and MGM Grand casinos in Las Vegas, also pleaded guilty in January following Nix’s investigation.
 According to his plea agreement, Sibella knew that Nix operated an illegal gambling business, but still allowed Nix to gamble at MGM Grand and its affiliated properties with illicit profits generated by the illegal gambling business without notifying the compliance department. casino.
 Along with Sibella’s guilty plea, MGM Grand and the Cosmopolitan casino agreed to pay $7.45 million in fines.